kencul/piSynth/src/04_poly_midi_synth/README.md

 Voice gain staging was difficult to tune.
 Each voice should be louder when less voices are playing to try to make sure the overall volume is consistent.
 I explored many options, such as linear gain staging, smoothing out the gain staging, and square root gain staging with soft saturation.
 However, I didn't like how any of the solutions sounded, so there is no gain staging.
 Instead, each voice is `1/voice` amplitude loud.
 Thus, setting the max number of voices lower makes each voice louder.
 This means that I just crank up the gain on my interface when I have a high number of voices, and adjust the velocity of notes if I am playing many notes at once.

+Voice stealing is implemented in a way that avoids clicks.
+When a new note arrives and no voices are free, the priority of the voice stolen is a releasing voice, then an active voice.
+In both cases, the voice enters a "kill envelope" where the voice fades in silence over `KILL_SAMPLES` (configured in `config.hpp`).
+The new note's data is stored in a `PendingNote` struct in the voice, and is applied once the voice reaches idle.